 - Sellers can choose more than one option for payment;

-- Buyers can rate the sellers, thus helping next buyers;
+- Buyers can rate the sellers, thus helping the next buyers;

 - Etsy’s major growth came from word of mouth in women circles (67% of its users are female);